 In 2001, NMFS developed a programmatic SEIS to consider the impacts on Steller sea lions of different management regimes for the Alaska groundfish fisheries.
 A committee composed of 21 members from fishing groups, processor groups, Alaska communities, environmental advocacy groups, and NMFS representatives met to recommend conservation measures for Steller sea lions and to develop a "preferred alternative" for the SEIS.
 Although consensus was not reached, a "preferred alternative" was identified and included in the SEIS.
-The preferred alternative included complicated, area-specific management measures (e.g., area restrictions and closures) designed to reduce direct and indirect interactions between the Atka mackerel, pollock, and Pacific cod fisheries and

-Steller sea lions, particularly in waters within 10 nmi of haulouts and rookeries.
+The preferred alternative included complicated, area-specific management measures (e.g., area restrictions and closures) designed to reduce direct and indirect interactions between the Atka mackerel, pollock, and Pacific cod fisheries and Steller sea lions, particularly in waters within 10 nmi of haulouts and rookeries.
 The suite of conservation measures, which were implemented in 2002, were developed after working with the: 1) State of Alaska to explore whether there are potential adverse effects of state fisheries on Steller sea lions, and 2) the North Pacific Fishery Management Council (Council) to further minimize overcapitalization of fisheries and concentration of fisheries in time and space.
-NMFS reinitiated consultation on the groundfish fisheries in 2006 and expects to finalize the BO in fall 2008.
+The 2002 suite of conservation measures also removed the broad prohibition of fishing with trawl gear within 10 (or 20) nmi of rookeries in the western stock in U.S. waters, and did not apply the "fishing in proportion to biomass" procedure for regulating seasonal catch for the three Steller sea lion prey species in the same manner as was initially applied in the 2000 BO.
+All Steller sea lion-fishery management measures will be reviewed in a programmatic, status quo ESA Biological Opinion on the effects of groundfish fisheries on listed species scheduled for release and review in summer 2009.

-NMFS reconstituted the Steller Sea Lion Recovery Team in 2002 to write a recovery plan for the eastern and western U.S. stocks.
+NMFS reconstituted the Steller Sea Lion Recovery Team in 2002 to write a revised recovery plan for the eastern and western U.S. stocks.
 The Team's draft plan was reviewed by five independent reviewers in February 2006, prior to its delivery to NMFS, who then released the Plan for public review in May 2006.
 NMFS addressed the peer and public review comments and released the second draft Plan for another round of public and independent peer (one by the Council of Independent Experts and another commissioned by the Council) review in May 2007.
+NMFS released the final recovery plan in March 2008 (NMFS 2008).
+The de-listing criteria approved by NMFS for the western stock of Steller sea lion are: